apache/shardingsphere/Proposal.md

 ## Background

 Sharding started in Open Source on GitHub at year 2016.
-Beginning with a JDBC driver to sharding data only (name as Sharding-JDBC), Right now, it offers data sharding, read-write splitting, BASE transaction and database orchestration.
+Because of data growth quickly on internet company, relational database can not afford any more, but developer and DBA still want use it to persist core data.
+Sharding is beginning with a JDBC driver to sharding data only (name as Sharding-JDBC) at Dangdang internal framework.
+It offers data sharding, read-write splitting, BASE transaction and database orchestration right now.
 Besides JDBC, proxy with database protocol is also supported, and sidecar feature is in our roadmap.

 Sharding-JDBC has won [TOP 20 most popular open source projects in China 2016](http://www.oschina.net/project/top_cn_2016).